 Causes of bedwetting

-• The kidneys produce more urine than the bladder can hold
+• the kidneys produce more urine than the bladder can hold

-• Most bedwetters have well functioning bladders and normal sleeping patterns, but they do not wake up when their bladder is full
+• most bedwetters have well functioning bladders and normal sleeping patterns, but they do not wake up when their bladder is full

 Impact of bedwetting on the child and on the family